Social and environmental impact

 Our conservation strategy in Magdalena Bay

 Magdalena Bay is one of the most important marine and coastal ecosystems in the eastern Pacific.
-Its high productivity and biodiversity make it a key site for natural processes such as migration, reproduction, and feeding for multiple species.
-At the same time, it faces increasing pressures from human activity, poorly managed tourism, and climate change.
+Its high productivity and biodiversitymakeita key site for natural processes such as migration, reproduction, and feeding for numerous species.
+At the same time, it faces growing pressures stemming from human activity, poorly managed tourism, and climate change.

 Our aspiration is to conserve the Magdalena Bay ecosystem in the long term, maintaining its biodiversity, marine productivity, and key ecological functions through a systemic sustainability approach.